twpayne/chezmoi/docs/REFERENCE.md

 attribute determines whether the file in the source state is encrypted.
 The `executable_` attribute will set the executable bits when the file is written to the target state, and the `private_` attribute will clear all group and world permissions.
 Files with the `.tmpl` suffix will be interpreted as templates.
+If the target contents are empty then the file will be removed, unless it has an `empty_` prefix.

 #### Create file